meet your new travel companion

 These type of suitcases are convenient because they feature recessed wheels, giving them a slightly smaller footprint and keeping them securely in place when traveling.
 Because they move in a fixed direction and are meant to be pulled, two-wheelers are great for travelers looking to get around an urban environment.
 Uneven pavement, cobblestones and sidewalk curbs are all cleared easily by two-wheelers.

 However, the downside is that they must always be pulled and the constant dragging weight can quickly tire you out.
 In a crowded area where maneuverability is important, dragging a two-wheeler suitcase can be frustrating.
 The wheels are fixed in place, making turning difficult unless you have a wide berth.
 Imagine a truck pulling a trailer on a crowded highway trying to change lanes!
 While the recessed wheels decrease the overall footprint, it will protrude into the storage space and give you a little less amount of space for your things.

-This kind of suitcases are also called spinners, named for the 360 degrees that each wheel can swivel.
-These kind of suitcases are becoming much more popular and quickly replacing the standard two wheel luggage.
+This kind of suitcases is also called spinners, named for the 360 degrees that each wheel can swivel.
+These kind of suitcases are becoming much more popular and quickly replacing the standard two-wheel luggage.

 - You want the absolute maximum amount of storage space possible and absolutely cannot sacrifice the space the wheel and handlebars would take.

 - You’re enjoying a luxury trip where you never have to handle your luggage